 Allah (SWT) says in Surah 4, Ayah 101:

-What it means is that while one is traveling and during the time one is a certain distance away from one’s hometown, one is allowed to shorten four Rakat fard prayers (Dohr, Asr, and Isha) to two Rakat prayers.
+It means that while traveling and while one is a certain distance away from one’s hometown, one can shorten four Rakat fard prayers (Dohr, Asr, and Isha) to two Rakat prayers.
 It is a blessing of Allah (SWT) for which one must ever be grateful.
 Once Umar bin al-Khattab (RA) was asked about this favor, and he said the Prophet (PBUH) told him:

 However, there is no Qasr for Fajr and Maghrib.